mnimac/Sudoku-Solver/README.md

 ```
 Enter the filename of sudoku puzzle:
 ```
-There is a SudokuEasy.txt file in the folder that consists of a easy sudoku puzzle.
+There is a SudokuEasy.txt file in the folder that consists of an easy sudoku puzzle.
 After entering SudokuEasy.txt into the console we will see the solution.

 Zeros represent blank spaces.